 Cutting this extreme low end isn’t something that’s specific to vocals.
 Eliminating unwanted noise and energy is applicable for virtually any kind of mix element.

 The next step is to brighten the high end with a high shelf filter.
 Everyone’s voice has a different amount of brightness and you’ll have to make an informed decision about what’s right for the vocal you’re working on.
 People who have airy, breathy vocals might not need much of a boost at all, while others with a rounder, darker tone might require a significant boost.

 Halsey, Ellie Goulding, and Ariana Grande all have voices with a lot of breath, whereas Celine Dion, Lady Gaga, and James Blake have more pure tone and body in their voices.
 Knowing where to set this high shelf is the real trick, but here’s a tip to get you on the right track:

 It’s often easier to hear that something sounds wrong than to see that it’s wrong on an EQ.
 To make sure a guitar is in tune—without a tuner—we first pull it out of tune and then bring it back towards the pitch center.
 You can do the same thing with this high shelf band, boosting it until the vocal becomes too bright, and then pulling it back until you start to miss that brightness.
 Then you know you’re close to where you need to be.

 The last piece of EQing a pop vocal, and the hardest to pull off, is to boost the ranges in a vocal that create more presence and warmth.
-Again, this will differ for every voice you encounter, but there are a few rules of thumb to get you going on where to sniff around:
+Again, this will differ for each voice you encounter, but here are a few general tips to get you going: